DeanLeong/cheesy-sql-exercise/README.md

 #### Restocking Cheese

 The cheese game is changing constantly.
 Let's update our cheeses.
-Save your queries after you get them working in the command line.

 - Change the stink level of Roquefort to 3
 - Change the color of Teleme to "mauve"